Clinical Psychology Training Staff & Contact Info

 University of Vermont

-Interests include evidence-based treatment for and assessment of individuals with severe mental illness, particularly those with schizophrenia and schizophrenia-spectrum disorders.
+Dr. Brush’s Interests include cognitive-behavioral evidence-based treatment for and assessment of individuals with severe mental illness, particularly those with schizophrenia and schizophrenia-spectrum disorders.

 Staff Neuropsychologist